LLL4040/SE422/Homework2/Mesos.md

 * Figure 8 shows averaged measurements from the 16 Hadoop instances across three runs of each scenario.
 * As expected, job performance im- proves with data locality: jobs run 1.7x faster in the 5s delay scenario than with static partitioning.
 ### Spark Framework
+* used a logistic regression job imple- mented in Hadoop by machine learning researchers in our lab, and wrote a second version of the job using Spark.
+We ran each version separately on 20 EC2 nodes, each with 4 CPU cores and 15 GB RAM.
+Each exper- iment used a 29 GB data file and varied the number of logistic regression iterations from 1 to 30 (see Figure 9).
 * the benefit of running iterative jobs using the specialized Spark framework.
 ![Figure 9](https://img-blog.csdn.net/20161213212544874?watermark/2/text/aHR0cDovL2Jsb2cuY3Nkbi5uZXQvdTAxMTM2NDYxMg==/font/5a6L5L2T/fontsize/400/fill/I0JBQkFCMA==/dissolve/70/gravity/SouthEast)